 Alan John Kwadwo Kyerematen ‘Alan Cash’ Biography, Profile

-Alan John Kwadwo Kyerematen aka ‘Alan Cash’ is a Ghanaian politician, lawyer, economist, diplomat, corporate executive, business consultant, and entrepreneur with specialization in global trade issues.
+Alan John Kwadwo Kyerematen aka ‘Alan Cash’ is a Ghanaian politician, lawyer, economist, diplomat, business consultant, entrepreneur, and global trade expert.

 He is the current Minister of Trade and Industry of Ghana — a ministerial position he has held since 2017 to date under the Nana Akufo-Addo-led government.